ceseshi/vottun-php-sdk/README.md

 └── src                       # Source files
     ├── VottunClient.php      # The main VottunClient class, used to interact with the Vottun API.
     └── ERCv1                 # Vottun ERC v1 API clients
+        ├── BaseClient.php    # The BaseClient class, used to interact with the Vottun API.
         ├── ERC20Client.php   # The ERC20Client class, used to interact with ERC20 tokens.
-        └── ERC721Client.php  # The ERC721Client class, used to interact with ERC721 tokens.
+        ├── ERC721Client.php  # The ERC721Client class, used to interact with ERC721 tokens.
+        ├── ERC1155Client.php # The ERC1155Client class, used to interact with ERC1155 tokens.
+        └── POAPClient.php    # The POAPClient class, used to interact with POAP tokens.
 ```

 ## Installation